xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started/index.md

 2. Register your app [here](https://docs.google.com/forms/d/e/1FAIpQLSdz60FPmUB7qBq-TF7NNmRgM5W8wIqqL5oVHmMRbtBBXppv4Q/viewform).
 (2 minutes)

-   - Registed apps receive an `App Index` the foundation uses to track Kin activity.
+   - Registered apps receive an **`App Index`** the foundation uses to track Kin activity.
 Developers are rewarded with Kin for creating activity with Kin in their apps.
 It may take 48 hours to receive your app.
-   - For now, use `165` for your `App Index`.
+   - For now, use **`165`** for your **`App Index`**.
 Remember to update this as soon as you receive your email.

 3. Create your app `public key` and `private key` at the [Kin Laboratory](https://laboratory.kin.org/#account-creator?network=test).
 (1 minute)

    - Just hit Generate keypair and save both values.
    - Your public key is your server's Kin address.
 (Also called public address).
-Your app will needs this to send Kin to your server.
+Your app will need this to send Kin to your server.
    - Keep your private key secret and never share it with anyone

 4. Log on to [heroku](https://heroku.com/) or your preferred server and create a new blank server app.
 (5 minutes)